Why South Africa?

 - Small classes with South African students and professors

 - Prof. Rod Uphoff has directed the program in Cape Town since 2004

 - Optional specially priced safari trips and excursions include an option to visit Kruger Park and shark diving trip led by Prof. Uphoff

-- Unpaid internship opportunities for students wishing to gain additional experience before the program begins
+- Unpaid internship opportunities for students wishing to gain additional experience before or after the program

 This ABA-accredited summer study-abroad program in Cape Town, South Africa will consist of three two-credit courses in different areas of comparative law.

 The three courses will be taught by a combination of faculty members from the University of Missouri (Mizzou) School of Law and the Law Faculty at the University of the Western Cape.